remoloney/AN8/Git.md

   a. you can navigate to your folder using cd path/folder/
 3. once in your folder directory type "Git init" this initializes a git repository in that folder.
 4. git pull https://github.com/Morrisdata/DataScience101.git
-  a..
+  a.
 This may work smoothly for you or cause a series of different error messages.
-What you are doing is connecting to git and pulling all the
-      info from that repository on to your desktop.
+What you are doing is connecting to git and pulling      all the info from that repository on to your desktop.
 Pretty powerful stuff but can be buggy.
+  b.
+To pull git hub data you may need to configure your git repo
+     git config --global http.sslverify false
+5. Next step is

 pwd  Present working directory